jmstipanowich/AmazonDeforestation/README.md

 ## Business Problem

-For this project I am acting as a data scientist with a wildlife organization in Brazil to determine if Amazon deforestation is increasing.
+For this project I am acting as a data scientist with an environment-focused organization in Brazil to determine if Amazon deforestation is increasing.
 I want to determine what factors influence the deforestation of the Amazon and on what scale their influence lies.
 I plan to conclude whether forest fires are correlated with deforestation and what patterns and information lie within the occurrences of forest fires across a variety of Brazilian states that may impact deforestation.

 ## The Data

 The data for my project came from a variety of different sources.

 I compiled three Kaggle datasets for my project from https://www.kaggle.com/mbogernetto/brazilian-amazon-rainforest-degradation.
 The first Kaggle dataset on Amazon deforestation was originally sourced from The Brazilian Amazon Rainforest Monitoring Program by Satellite.
 The dataset contains 16 rows and 11 columns.
 The second Kaggle dataset about fire outbreaks came from The Fires Database at The National Institute for Space Research.
-The dataset holds 16 rows and 4 columns.
+The dataset holds 2104 rows and 6 columns.
 The third Kaggle dataset on weather phenomena was initially derived from Golden Gate Weather Services.
-The dataset has 2104 rows and 6 columns.
+The dataset has 16 rows and 5 columns.

 I obtained additional data of Brazilian population statistics from https://www.macrotrends.net/countries/BRA/brazil/population.